 On behalf of the Division of Student Affairs, we want to welcome you and your student to the Columbia College family!
-We hope that throughout the coming semesters you will take on the special role of being one of our main partners in the success of your student.
+Throughout the coming semesters, you have the special role of being one of our main partners in your student's success.

-It is our goal to assist your student in making a smooth transition to all aspects of college life through support, advocacy and accountability.
-Below you will find a few frequently asked questions that we hope will offer a glimpse into this next piece of your students’ journey.
+It is our goal to assist your student in making a smooth transition to college through support, advocacy and accountability.
+Below you will find frequently asked questions that we hope will offer a glimpse your students’ journey.

 What can I do to ease the transition for my student to college life during the summer?

-The best thing you can do to assist in the transition prior to your student arriving on campus is support them and offer guidance on the simple tasks they may not realize make a difference, i.e.:
+The best thing you can do to assist in the transition prior to your student arriving on campus is support them.
+Offer guidance on the simple tasks they may not realize make a difference, i.e.:

-- Setting an alarm clock (or using the alarm function on their phone) – If you have been in the practice of waking your student up in the mornings, move towards having them wake up on their own.
-When they get to CC they will not have someone there to ease them out of bed and make sure they attend their morning classes!
+- Setting an alarm clock (or the alarm function on their phone).
+If you have been waking your student up in the mornings, move toward having them wake up on their own.
+At CC, they will not have someone to wake them up and make sure they attend classes!

-- Basics of doing laundry – Although CC offers the great service of FREE laundry in the residence halls, this does not mean someone else is doing it for your student.
-They are still responsible for the actual execution of doing the laundry.
-Show them how to properly sort clothes, read care labels, and the basics of operating the machines.
+- Basics of doing laundry.
+CC offers the great service of FREE laundry in the residence halls.
+But this does not mean someone else is doing it.
+Your student is responsible for the actual execution of doing the laundry.
+Show them how to sort clothes, read care labels and operate the machines.

-- Managing basic finances – Help your student come up with a realistic budget for both this summer and their time at school.
-It is often cited that financial issues cause some of the biggest problems between students and parents, so getting ahead on this conversation will hopefully save you a headache or two later on down the road.
+- Managing basic finances.
+Help your student come up with a realistic budget for both summer and their time at school.
+It is often cited that financial issues cause some of the biggest problems between students and parents.
+Getting ahead on this conversation will hopefully save you a headache or two later down the road.

-- Making decisions – Often parents have a habit of ‘guiding’ students towards a particular decision with the aim to keep them from making mistakes.
-Realize that your student needs to learn to make decisions on their own as soon you will not be there in person as the guiding voice.
-Most importantly, trust that the decisions your student makes are the right ones for them in that time and that given a mistake along the way, they may uncover a valuable lesson.
+- Making decisions.
+Often parents guide students toward a decision to keep them from making mistakes.
+Realize that your student needs to learn to make decisions on their own.
+Most importantly, trust that the decisions your student makes are the right ones for them in that time.
+Given a mistake along the way, they may uncover a valuable lesson.

-- Managing time – Throughout most students’ schooling until they reach college, they have been provided a schedule of activities managed by someone other than themselves.
-One of the main difficulties students face as they transition to college is learning to manage all facets of their time with no one there to mandate how their time is spent.
-Talk with your student about scheduling their time in a way that most effectively balances school work, family, personal life, outside work or volunteer opportunities, and of course… fun!
+- Managing time.
+Throughout most students’ schooling until college, someone else has provided their schedule.
+One difficulty students face as they transition to college is learning to manage all facets of their time.
+Talk with your student about scheduling time in a way that most effectively balances school, life, work and fun.

-- Making healthy choices – Every first year student worries about the dreaded ‘freshmen fifteen,’ but it is our belief that an early focus on making healthy choices in regards to sleep, eating right, exercising, etc. can keep those pounds off AND aid in academic achievement.
-Have your student make you a healthy dinner or snack one night, get out and enjoy the summer weather at a nearby park, or have them work towards a specific night time routine (at least during the week).
+- Making healthy choices.
+Healthy choices in regards to sleep, eating right and exercising can aid in academic achievement.
+Have your student make you a healthy dinner or snack.
+Encourage them to get out and enjoy the summer weather.
+Have them work towards a specific nighttime routine (at least during the week).

 Goodbyes have been said… but now what?

 - First, relax.
-We understand that often the feeling that college has officially begun for parents comes with the moment of saying, ‘goodbye,’ but please understand that while your student is beginning their next phase of life, the opportunity is there for you to step into a new phase of life as well.
-Take each day as it comes and empower your student to develop as a whole person, making decisions, taking chances, and expanding their mind.
+We understand the feeling that college has officially begun for parents comes with the moment of saying ‘goodbye.’
+While your student is beginning the next phase of life, you can step into a new phase, as well.
+Take each day as it comes.
+Empower your student to develop as a whole person by making decisions, taking chances and expanding their mind.

-- Along the same lines, call’em, but don’t bug’em!
-Students love to hear from friends and family (and may also call you to express feelings of homesickness), but understand that too many calls and texts can actually take away from the experience they could be having on campus.
-Allow time for your student to connect with their new campus community, as the research shows that involvement leads to greater satisfaction, better academic performance, and an increased sense of belonging.
-Keep in mind, responses may not always be immediate as your student is experiencing a whole new level of responsibility.
+- Along the same lines, call them, but don’t bug them!
+Students love to hear from friends and family (and may also call you to express feelings of homesickness).
+Understand that too many calls and texts can take away from the campus experience.
+Allow time for your student to connect with their new campus community.
+Research shows involvement leads to greater satisfaction, better academic performance and an increased sense of belonging.
+Keep in mind, responses may not always be immediate as your student is experiencing a new level of responsibility.

-- Send your support, whether it’s through the conventional method of ‘snail mail’ or through an encouraging text or phone call the night before a big test.
-Your support means the world to your student and although they may have a moment or two of doubt during their first few semesters, your encouragement may be the thing that keeps them going.
+- Send support, whether it’s through ‘snail mail’ or an encouraging text or call the night before a test.
+Your support means the world to your student.
+They may have a moment of doubt during their first semesters, and your encouragement may keep them going.

 My student is feeling sick, where should they go for help?

-CC has a Nurse Practitioner in the Atkins-Holman Student Commons (2nd floor) that is on hand to provide free medical care and/or referrals.
+CC has a Nurse Practitioner in the Atkins-Holman Student Commons.
+She is on hand to provide free medical care and/or referrals.
 She also handles all Immunization Forms.